Compression as Adaptation: Implicit Visual Representation with Diffusion Foundation Models: Experiments

 In \Cref{fig:edit_img,fig:edit_video}, we show that such editing is also possible with the one-vector representation and can extend to video as well.
 However, the effectiveness of this editing is limited by the model’s capability and may reflect biases present in the training data.
 For instance, when modifying the model’s hair color from blonde to black, the generated face may also shift to appear Asian.

-\paragraph{Generation with irrelevant prompts} We also analyze the general generation ability when using the parameterized visual memory.
-For the image in \Cref{fig:edit_img}, we can see the general generation quality is largely preserved when the prompt is unrelated.
+\paragraph{Generation with new prompts} We also analyze the general generation ability when using the parameterized visual memory.
+We first study the generation with totally irrelevant prompts after overfitting.
+For the image in \Cref{fig:edit_img}, we can see that the general generation quality is largely preserved when the prompt is unrelated.
 However, for video, as we can see from \Cref{fig:edit_video2}, the generation can be influenced by similar objects, visual styles, or motion patterns.
 This indicates that while the model is able to disentangle certain factors in the representation, it does not fully disentangle all attributes, and some remain correlated.
-Due to the different performance from image and video, we hypothesize that this limitation is largely due to the capacity of the base model.
+Due to the different performance of images and video, we hypothesize that this limitation is largely due to the capacity of the base model.

+In \Cref{app:trade-off}, we also provide a preliminary analysis of generation with relevant prompts.
+We observe a trade-off between memorization and generation even for the image model: as overfitting (memorization) improves, the generation under relevant prompts becomes increasingly affected.